thehefi/dcc-ex.github.io/docs/automation/EX-RAIL-tips-tricks.rst

 This one's pretty obvious, but it's read the documentation!
 Most importantly, read the :doc:`EX-RAIL-intro` to get familiar with the very basics and the examples provided, and pay attention to the syntax.

-Pay attention to the author's note also to understand why DCC++ EX was created in the first place, and particular his comment on "reversing the usual assumptions", which leads us to tip 2.
+Pay attention to the author's note also to understand why DCC++ EX was created in the first place, and in particular his comment on "reversing the usual assumptions", which takes us to our first real tip...

 Think from the Engineer's perspective
 --------------------------------------